LiorKogan/V1/README.md

 _Implicit relationship-type constraints_ are inferred from the pattern (including from relationships directionality and from entities identicality/nonidenticality/order constraints).

 For each untyped relationship, implicit and explicit type constraints must not nullify the list of valid relationship-types.
 Explicit type constraints must not contradict implicit type constraints.
-This can be asserted before executing the query.
+This can be asserted during query analysis.

 ## Relationship Type-Tags